-Past Directorships in listed companies held over the preceding three years (from 1 January 2014 to 31 December 2016): Titan Petrochemicals Group Limited
+Past Directorships in listed companies held over the preceding three years (from 1 January 2015 to 31 December 2017): Titan Petrochemicals Group Limited

-Mr Cheung Hok Fung, Alexander is our Independent Non-Executive Director and was appointed to our Board on 28 March 2008.
-Mr Cheung is currently practising law as a barrister in Hong Kong.
-He has over 20 years of experience in corporate governance, accounting and auditing, tax planning and compliance as well as dispute resolution.
+Mr. Cheung Hok Fung, Alexander has over 25 years of experience in corporate governance, accounting and auditing, tax planning and compliance as well as dispute resolution.
 He received his accountancy training in the tax departments of Ernst & Young, Hong Kong and Coopers & Lybrand, Singapore from 1989 to 1992.
 He then joined M. C. Packaging (Hong Kong) Limited working in its corporate development and Hong Kong listing rules compliance function.
 He started his public accounting and financial advisory practice in 1994.
 He switched to law in 2006.